chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

-# Food Supply Temperature Control on Quorum
+# Food supply temperature control on Quorum

 In this tutorial you will: